 - The top floors of the houses provide living space for sophomores, juniors and seniors.

-- All houses feature great rooms, seminar rooms and full kitchens for use by house members, plus other amenities.
+- All houses feature great rooms, seminar rooms and full kitchens for use by house members.